nikhil-1e9/prompt-chatbot/README.md

 # prompt-chatbot

-Making a chatbot using Generative AI and LLMs in colab
+Making a chatbot using Generative AI and LLMs in Google Colab